The office handles a wide variety of construction law matters, including:

 - Insurance Claims

-Andy Simmons began defending developers, contractors and subcontractors against the epidemic of construct defect claims that made Southern California notorious from 1996 to 1997.
+Andy Simmons began defending developers, contractors and subcontractors against the epidemic of construct defect lawsuits that made Southern California notorious from 1996 to 1997.
 In 2003, he returned to the construction industry, serving as the in-house attorney for an international sports surfacing construction company, for whom he personally handled many lawsuits and transactions involving almost every aspect of construction law on a daily basis.

 The firm continues to represent both small and large construction companies in a wide range of construction law matters.